agbarnett/impact.children/README.md

 * n_not.australia: number of affliations outside Australia
 * baby.flag: flag for first baby (0 = no baby at this time, 1 = baby at this time)
 * years.since: years since first baby
-* baby.flag2: flag for second baby
+* baby.flag2: flag for second baby (0 = no baby at this time, 1 = baby at this time)
-* years.since2: years since second baby (0 = no baby at this time, 1 = baby at this time)
+* years.since2: years since second baby

-The file `individual.papers.csv` contains one row per year per researcher and is used to examine the research output data.
+The file `researchers.by.year.csv` contains one row per year per researcher and is used to examine the research output data.
 The variables are:
 * num: researcher ID number
 * career.year: years since first paper
 * year: calendar year